 Dogs don't sweat and their main way to lose heat is by panting.
 If you suspect heat stroke, carry the dog to a cool place, wet their paws, and offer water to drink.
 If they are collapsed or don't improve in a few minutes, visit a vet urgently.

 Feelings of discomfort due to illness or motion sickness will cause panting.

 - Does the dog have diarrhea or a stomach upset?

 - Is the dog a poor traveler?

-If the dog has a stomach upset, withhold food and offer small sips of water.
-If vomiting is repeated or persists for more than four hours seek veterinary attention.
-For motion sickness, the good news is there is now an excellent medication (Cerenia) available from your vet which stops nausea but doesn't sedate the dog.
+If the dog has an upset stomach, withhold food and offer small sips of water.
+If they vomit repeatedly or the vomiting persists for more than 4 hours, seek veterinary attention.
+For motion sickness, the good news is there is now an excellent medication -- Cerenia -- available from your vet that helps stop nausea but doesn't sedate your dog.

 - Is the dog's belly an unusual shape?

 The Merck Veterinary Manual explains this can indicate a potentially serious problem affecting the heart, liver, or general well-being.
 Veterinary attention is essential.